cran/disk.frame/README.md

     .(sum_dist = sum(distance)),
     .(qtr = ifelse(month <= 3, "Q1", "Q2"))
     ]
+#> Warning in serialize(data, node$con): 'package:stats' may not be available when loading
 #> Warning in serialize(data, node$con): 'package:data.table' may not be available when loading
+#> Warning in serialize(data, node$con): 'package:stats' may not be available when loading
 #> Warning in serialize(data, node$con): 'package:data.table' may not be available when loading
+#> Warning in serialize(data, node$con): 'package:stats' may not be available when loading
 #> Warning in serialize(data, node$con): 'package:data.table' may not be available when loading
+#> Warning in serialize(data, node$con): 'package:stats' may not be available when loading
 #> Warning in serialize(data, node$con): 'package:data.table' may not be available when loading
+#> Warning in serialize(data, node$con): 'package:stats' may not be available when loading
 #> Warning in serialize(data, node$con): 'package:data.table' may not be available when loading
+#> Warning in serialize(data, node$con): 'package:stats' may not be available when loading
 #> Warning in serialize(data, node$con): 'package:data.table' may not be available when loading

 grp_by_stage1